Soil Categorisation Assessments for Offsite Disposal

 Prior to excavation works, an environmental consultant should be contacted to evaluate the requirement for the assessment based on the potential contamination status of the site following review of available site information, particularly historical site usage.
 Residential properties located within broader residential areas would have lower contamination potential than industrial properties or residential properties with industrial pasts.

-In Victoria, soil categorisation assessments are undertaken in accordance with requirements of the Victorian Environment Protection (Industrial Waste Resource) Regulations 2009, with guideline values provided in EPA Victoria (2009) Publication IWRG621 – Soil Hazard Categorisation and Management.
+In Victoria, soil categorisation assessments are undertaken in accordance with requirements of the Victorian Environment Protection Regulations 2021, with guideline values provided in EPA Victoria (2021) Publication 1828.2 Waste Disposal Categories - Characteristics and Thresholds.

-In accordance with the above publication, soils may be categorised as:
+In accordance with the above publications, soils may be categorised as:

 Non-contaminated (Fill Material); or

-Contaminated (Prescribed Industrial Waste) with contaminated soils classified dependant on the nature and degree of chemical composition (from least contaminated) as:
+Contaminated (Priority Waste) with contaminated soils classified dependant on the nature and degree of chemical composition (from least contaminated) as:

 Category C – Contaminated Soil;